Best Hikes in Glacier National Park

 • 6.
 Hidden Lake- But let’s go all the way down to the lake.

-• Hidden Lake is one of those hikes that everyone does, but ( insider secret) hardly anyone hikes down to the lake.
+• Hidden Lake is one of those hikes that everyone does, but (insider secret) hardly anyone hikes down to the lake.
 Yes- it’s steep- 5.4 miles plus a 1325 foot elevation gain, but just go slow, take in the views.
 You will be rewarded with a hike with few tourists and not many folks down at the lake.
-There are great spots for a picnic and fishing down at Hidden Lake, a decent pit toilet and wildlife- expect to see deer, marmots, chipmunks, Big Horn sheep and mountain goats- and perhaps grizzly.
+There are a few spots for a picnic and fishing down at Hidden Lake, a decent pit toilet, and wildlife- expect to see deer, marmots, chipmunks, Big Horn sheep, and mountain goats- and perhaps grizzly.
 Pro-Tip- take bug spray and a big hat.
 Lots of sun exposure. (photo above- a small pond before you arrive at the Hidden Lake Overlook)

 Photo above- a view of St. Mary’s Lake 1 year after the 2015 fire.
 Below- a video of Virginia Falls taken in 2023.